hieubkvn123/COVID-Net-demo/README.md

 	- [x] Create a function to redirect X-Ray image to computing server and retrieve result.
 	- [x] Create a function to view all records in tables.

+- [ ] Preliminaries.
+	- [ ] Document all of the existing functionalities.
+	- [ ] Compile test cases where applicable before proceeding.

 - [ ] For final presentation.
 	- [ ] Finish the sorting patient records functionality,
 	- [ ] Finish the search functionality.